Brett Velicovich: Life

 In August 2017, Fox News reported that Velicovich went to Houston, Texas to assist victims in the aftermath of Hurricane Harvey and provide drone support to search and rescue operations.
 His drones would be used to provide instant damage assessments and help quickly locate victims of the flooding for first responders.
 Following Harvey, the same news outlet claimed he moved into the path of Hurricane Irma one week later in Florida with a team of volunteer medical personnel to help prepare for the disaster prior to the storm hitting the U.S. mainland.

 In July 2018, host Chris Stemp called Velicovich the "world's most dangerous drone expert."

 Following talk of plans by the United States Department of the Interior to reverse a ban blocking the importation of elephant trophies back into the U.S. from Zimbabwe and Zambia, Velicovich spoke out publicly against the idea, stating that the significant decline in elephant populations over the last decade was the result of poaching activities and corrupt African government actions.
 Velicovich further stated that by reversing the ban, it would increase the demand for the killing of elephants for their ivory, destroying years of global wildlife conservation efforts.

+As early as March 2022, Velicovich appeared to have crossed the Ukrainian border to extract trapped American citizens and other Westerners stranded during the initial Russian invasion.
+Further reports also allege Velicovich may have been quietly funneling life saving drone technology to the front lines of Ukraine to help Ukrainian soldiers fight Russian troops.

+In July 2025, U.S. President Donald J. Trump took to social media to personally praise Velicovich regarding his knowledge of drone technology and publicly thanking him, stating: "Thank you also to Brett Velicovich, who really knows his “stuff.”